pulumi/docs/content/docs/pulumi-cloud/self-hosted/_index.md

 ---

 {{% notes type="info" %}}
-Self-hosting is available in the **Pulumi Business Critical** edition and when using the open source, self-managed backends.
-If you would like to evaluate the Self-Hosted Pulumi Cloud, sign up for the [30 day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
+Self-hosting is only available with **Pulumi Business Critical**.
+If you would like to evaluate the self-hosted Pulumi Cloud, sign up for the [30-day trial](/product/self-hosted#self-hosted-trial) or [contact us](/contact/).
+{{% /notes %}}

+{{% notes type="info" %}}
+Self-hosting is not the same thing as using self-managed backends to track state.
 To use a open source, self-managed backend, such as a cloud storage bucket, see [State and Backends](/docs/concepts/state/).
 {{% /notes %}}

 This guide presents the overall architecture for self-hosting the Pulumi Cloud as well as available reference architectures and related installers.